5 days/ 4 nights

 Rye, Dover's White Cliffs and Dover Castle

 White Cliffs of Dover, England

 This morning we dedicate time to exploring Rye; we'll hear tales of smugglers and Norman conquests as we traverse the cobbled lanes lined and timberwork houses to see destinations that inspired writers and artists alike, from Henry James to Paul Nash.
 Departing Rye, we'll follow the coastal roads to Dover.
 At Dover Castle we'll see medieval tunnels, evocative interiors and gain far-reaching views across the English Channel from the Great Tower.
-Then down to the legendary White Cliffs of Dover where 20th century history comes to life as we descend the secret World War II passageways that snake deep below the rocks.
+Maybe we'll catch a glimpse of the legendary White Cliffs of Dover.
 Later we return to Rye, for an afternoon at leisure to see more of the town before enjoying a final dinner together.

 Accommodation: Mermaid Inn (or similar), Rye – dinner included.

 Highlights: Dover Castle, views of the English Channel and the White Cliffs of Dover.

 Today we find our final stop at the market town of Battle, where we can stand on the very spot where King Harold fell during the fateful conflict; a moment which changed the course of English history.
 We visit Sissinghurst Castle, whose extensive grounds were transformed in the 1930s by renowned Vita Sackville-West and her husband to become one of the most spectacular and celebrated gardens in England.
 Now managed by England's National Trust the gardens remain just as spectacular today, offering manicured lawns, walled gardens and the beautiful rose gardens, Vita's favourite.
 Our tour reaches its conclusion this evening upon our return to London.

 Highlights: Market town of Battle and Sissinghurst Castle.